YINI-lang/YINI-spec/mini spec.md

 ```

 Naming identifiers must follow below rules:
-- Can only contain letters (a-z or A-Z), digits (0-9) and underscores `_`
+- Can only contain letters (a-z or A-Z), digits (0-9) and underscores `_`.
-- Must begin with a letter or an underscore `_`
+- Must begin with a letter or an underscore `_`.
-- Identifiers are case-sensitive, uppercase and lowercase letters are distinct
+- Identifiers are case-sensitive, uppercase and lowercase letters are distinct.
-- Must be unique, there cannot be multiple section headings with the same identifier name
+- Must be unique, there cannot be multiple section headings with the same identifier.

 ## Title Section
 A MINI document always starts with the Title section, it is a Section header with level 1.
 There can only be one single Title section in a document.